 Consciousness, humor, empathy, pain, joy, regret, creativity, deception and faith are all uniquely human and threatened by a digital and automated future.
 It's a future created and controlled by a relative few, but its reach and impact is profound and happening almost invisibly and in plain sight.

-When robots are as normal to have embedded in our lives as today's cell phones, what of our humanity will survive?
-When "smart" contact-lens implants are as common as tattoos, how will they guide our behavior?
-How we see?
-What we remember?
-What will we be encouraged to forget?
+When robots are as normal to have in our lives as today's cell phones, what of our humanity will survive?
+When “smart" contact-lens implants are as common as tattoos, how will they guide our behavior? how we see? what we remember? and what will we be encouraged to forget?

 Eric Anctil doesn't have all the answers but he knows we have to keep asking the questions.
 Eric believes we have to examine the hidden powers that lurk under the surface of our screens and inside our Amazon Echoes.
 It is imperative we find ways to harness the power of our technology to improve our quality of life without surrendering what it means to be human as we slowly evolve into our machines and give them the power to control us.